1838 Mormon War: Caldwell Compromise, 1836-1838

-Mormon petitions and lawsuits failed to bring any satisfaction: the non-Mormons in Jackson refused to allow the Mormons to return and reimbursement for confiscated and damaged property was refused.
-In 1834, Mormons attempted to effect a return to Jackson County with a quasi-military expedition known as Zion's Camp, but this effort also failed when the governor failed to provide the expected support.
+Despite appeals and legal efforts, the non-Mormons in Jackson refused to allow the Mormons to return.
+Reimbursement for confiscated and damaged property was denied.
+Mormons refused to sell their lands in the county, hoping that the government would eventually help them reclaim them.
+In 1834, Mormons attempted to effect a return to Jackson County with a quasi-military expedition known as Zion's Camp, but this effort also failed when the governor did not provide the expected support.
+Recognizing the need for a more permanent solution, Alexander William Doniphan of the Missouri legislature proposed the creation of a new county specifically for Mormon settlement.